zatchet/PersistenTown/testingFirebase.md

 ## Preliminary Steps

 This project runs on Node.js version 16.20.2, and npm version 8.19.4. `npm install` should be run on the base directory, as well as in the `\frontend` and `\townService` directories.
 Additionally, the appropriate inputs should be placed in `.env` files in the frontend and townService directories.
 Following this, tests can be ran locally by running `npm start` in these two directories.
 Instructions for all of these steps are outlined in the README.md located in the base directory.
-With both services running, a local versi
+With both services running, a local version can be ran on a browser tab at URL localhost `http://localhost:3000/`

 In order to access Firebase Console (which contains user authentication info and stored user account info) a gmail account with access and editing permissions has been prepared, with email address "cs4530group110@gmail.com" and password "CS4530group110!!!", with apostrophes removed.